 Also well established by this point in time were the GAZZARRI DANCERS who are running on a full eight cylinders for this rocker.
 From the core group we have JUNE, MIMI, DeANN, LUCILLE, and DALE.
 Joining them are three of our still unidentified mystery dancers.
 We get some nice looks at a very energetic and happy JUNE.
 Perhaps she was thinking about being in Hawaii in a few days ?

-We highly suspect that this was DALE'S last episode on HOLLYWOOD A GO-GO.
+DALE'S time on the show was fast approaching its end.
 The circumstances surrounding her departure are not known.
 It is not clear whether she left voluntarily or was let go.
-Although we do see her again during Brian Hyland's appearance on the next episode we believe that the performance was taped prior to episode # 28.
+Although we do see her again during Brian Hyland's and Cannibal and the Headhunters' appearances on the next episode , and again on several episode # 30 performances, we believe that the episode # 29 performances were taped prior to episode # 28.
 It is also very likely that DALEwas originally scheduled to travel to Hawaii for the ALOHA A GO-GO show with the rest of the core dancers.
 Her untimely leaving so close to the Hawaii trip left a prepaid seat on the United Airlines flight open.
 Her spot was then taken by lucky GAY SCHICKLER.

 Few performers could match the fun factor like Freddie Cannon (Frederick Picariello).
 He was a natural born comedian and performer on stage and this performance fits well into his long resume of having good fun on and off camera.
 JUNEFAIRCHILD confided that all of the GAZZARRI DANCERS loved working with him.
 Freddie has the distinction of being the final performer on the last episode of HOLLYWOOD A GO-GO in February 1966.
 He was a regular guest on most of the mid-1960s music / dance shows.
 He racked up an amazing record 110 performances on Dick Clark's American Bandstand.
 He appeared on at least six HOLLYWOOD A GO-GO episodes.
 Simply put, the guy was incredible, and in demand.